MicrosoftDocs/azure-devops-docs/docs/boards/plans/review-team-plans.md

 ## Review a plan with your teams

 It takes several teams to develop large software projects.
-Very large projects require multiple autonomous teams.
-Autonomous teams manage their own backlog and priority which contributes to a unified direction for that project.
+Large projects require multiple autonomous teams.
+Autonomous teams manage their own backlog and priority that contributes to a unified direction for that project.
 Review [Agile culture](agile-culture.md) for a discussion of autonomous teams and organizational alignment.

 Regular reviews of the project schedule with these teams help ensure that the teams are working toward common goals.
 Delivery Plans provide the needed multi-team view of your project schedule.